Letro app

 Tools

-Figma, FigmaJam, Maze, Illustrator, AE, Jira, Android Studio.
+Figma, FigmaJam, Maze, Illustrator, After Effects, Lottie, Jira, Android Studio, Slack, Loom.

 Timeline